The 20 Best Drug Induced Dyskinesia Doctors Near Me in Detroit, MI

 English

-Anza Memon is a Neurologist in Detroit, Michigan.
+Anza Memon is a Neurologist practicing medicine in Detroit, Michigan.
 Dr. Memon is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Mononeuritis Multiplex, Multiple Sclerosis (MS), Peripheral Neuropathy, and Myasthenia Gravis.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Mononeuritis Multiplex, Chronic Inflammatory Demyelinating Polyneuropathy, Myasthenia Gravis, and Multiple Sclerosis (MS).

 Languages Spoken: